TomDzie/Basics-of-decision-making-optimalization-project/README.md

 8. Termination Criteria:
 Check if termination criteria are met.
 This could include a maximum number of iterations, a satisfactory solution, or a time limit.
 9. Iterate:
 Repeat steps 2-8 until the termination criteria are met.

+## Conclusion
+Implemented tabu search metaheuristic always returns solution very close to the optimal one, but rarely exactly optimal, or possibly requires hundreds of iterations to achieve it.
+Solver, on the other hand, checks all possible combinations and always returns the optimal solution.